rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-windows.md

 product_url: cloud-backup
 ---

-This article describes how to install the Rackspace Cloud Backup agent on your Windows server.
-If you are using a Linux server, see [Install the Cloud Backup agent (Linux)](/how-to/rackspace-cloud-backup-install-the-agent-on-linux) for the parallel instructions.
+This article describes how to install the Rackspace Cloud Backup agent on your Windows&reg; server.
+If you are using a Linux&reg; server, see [Install the Cloud Backup agent (Linux&reg;)](/how-to/rackspace-cloud-backup-install-the-agent-on-linux) for the parallel instructions.

 To update the agent, see the instructions in [Update the Rackspace Cloud Backup agent.](/how-to/update-the-rackspace-cloud-backup-agent)